 All of our processes undergo continuous review and changes to help fill any gaps, remove any redundant elements and improve efficiency.

-Below is a revised version of the above diagram where we better defined Phase 1 and Phase 2 by listing all sub-phases within the first pink box.
+Below is a revised version of the above diagram where we better-defined Phase one and Phase two by listing all sub-phases within the first pink box.

 Also, we renamed the QA boxes in a way that better describes the activity at that point of the workflow.